Click here for the current AAEE ACT Chapter Update

 Coming up this quarter

 Did you know AAEE chapters host state and regional conferences most years?
-The next one is hosted by the NSW chapters in Albury and Wagga Wagga, Wiraduri Country on 9-12 October 2024 'Learning for Change, yalbilinya nganhagu hurray''
+The most recent one was hosted by the NSW chapters in Albury and Wagga Wagga, Wiraduri Country on 9-12 October 2024 'Learning for Change, yalbilinya nganhagu hurray''

 Search This Blog

-Friday 25 February 2022
+Friday, 25 February 2022

 Bat Night !